No Bake Cookies

 - Lemon Curd Thumbprint Cookies

 These no bake cookies get devoured fast during the holidays.
 So if I were you, I’d make an extra batch (or two).
-Once you do, let me know how they turned out!
-I’d love to hear what you think in the comments below.
+And I’d love to hear how your cookies turned out in the comment box below!
+Your review will help other readers in the community.
+And if you’re hungry for more healthy food inspiration and exclusive content, join my free newsletter here.

 No Bake Cookies Recipe (Foolproof!)